jorvis/GALES/README.md

 ```
 $ cd GALES/bin
+$ mkdir /dbs
 $ ./download_reference_data -rd /dbs -p prok-cheetah
 ```

-I put my reference collection in /dbs, and this tells the script to search for any I don't have yet and place them there.
+I put my reference collection in /dbs (you can choose another directory), and this tells the script to search for any I don't have yet and place them there.

 ### Running